-After Architecture is a design practice dedicated to placemaking through art, design, and architecture.
+After Architecture, LLC is a design practice dedicated to placemaking through art, design, and architecture.

 Our name is a nod to both the influence of what has come before as well as what lies beyond disciplinary bounds.
 We seek to uncover and build on regional qualities in the built environment, fusing experimental approaches to material, construction, and technology with native materials, building traditions, and histories.
 This approach comes out of a time in which the built environment risks losing local specificity to the homogenization of globalization.
 Combining ethnography and creative practice, we create site-specific pieces that explore the perception of place.